rodu30/i18n-kit/README.md

 ```

 > NOTE: If you are using the **i18n-cli** for extracting messages you need to pass the message and
-> the args to the method object directly as argument (not via variable) because variables cannot be
+> the args to the `m`-function directly (not via variable) because variables cannot be resolved by
-> interpreted by the extract-script.
+> the extract-script.

-#### Message extracting

-The defined messages can be extracted from code and translated to other languages using the
-**i18n-cli**.
-See [here](https://github.com/rodu30/i18n-cli) for more infos.

 ## Other use cases

+The flexibility of the design allows for a lot of different use cases.
+Some possible uses cases are:

 ### Multiple settings or encapsulation